 Target has established a scorecard system to assess supplier performance on quality, delivery, value and sustainability.
 Target forms strategic partnerships with those best performing suppliers for long term business growth.

-Target is a member of the Better Work program in Bangladesh, Vietnam and Indonesia.
-Our approach to audits and remediation is aligned with the Better Work methodology in these countries, including the active involvement of workers via worker-management committees and other mechanisms.
+Target is a member of the Better Work program in Bangladesh, Cambodia, Indonesia and Vietnam.
+Our approach to audits and remediation is aligned with the Better Work methodology in these countries, including the active involvement of workers via independent worker-management committees and other mechanisms.
+27% of our apparel factories are covered in the Better Work program, and 100% of these factories include trade union or worker committee representatives during assessment..

 Ethical Sourcing Code